Romeo Must Die: Release

 Romeo Must Die debuted at #2 at the U.S. box office behind Erin Brockovich, which had come out a week earlier.
 The film was produced with a budget of US$25 million.
 In North America, Romeo Must Die earned $18,014,503 (2,641 theaters, $6,821 per screen average) in its opening weekend.
 Romeo Must Dies total North American gross is $55,973,336.
 The film's worldwide box office gross is $91,036,760.

 It was released in the United States on DVD on August 1, 2000, and on Blu-ray on August 14, 2012.
+Warner shipped more than 500,000 units of the title on DVD.

 Critical reception

 The film has a 32% approval rating from 94 reviews on Rotten Tomatoes, a review aggregator; the critical consensus reads: "In his second Hollywood movie, Jet Li impresses.
 Unfortunately, when he's not on screen, the movie slows to a crawl.
 Though there's some spark between Jet and Aaliyah, there isn't any threat of a fire.
 And as impressive as the action sequences are, some critics feel they are over-edited."
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 27 critics, indicating "mixed or average" reviews.

 Elvis Mitchell of The New York Times called the movie "dreary" but said it was bound to be a hit due to its combination of martial arts action and hip hop.
 Writing for the San Francisco Chronicle, Bob Graham likened it to The Matrix, describing it as a "cross-cultural kung fu extravaganza" that shines during Li's stunts.
 In his review for the Chicago Tribune, Rene Rodriguez said the film is "needlessly convoluted" and should not have added special effects on top of Li's stunts, which he said makes them seem less impressive because of the artificiality.
 Roger Ebert rated the film 1.5/4 stars and also criticized the use of computer-generated special effects in a martial arts film, saying that it "misses the point" of having audiences be impressed by realistic stunts.
 Aaliyah received praise for her role.

 Soundtrack

 Romeo Must Die: The Album was released on March 28, 2000, through Blackground/Virgin Records in association with Warner Bros. (who helped co-financed the soundtrack).
-Composed of hip hop and R&B music, it features contributions from film star Aaliyah, who appears on fours songs and served as one of executive producers on the soundtrack album.
+Composed of hip hop and R&B music, it features contributions from film star Aaliyah, who appears on four songs and served as one of executive producers on the soundtrack album.
 Three singles were released from the album: "Try Again", "Come Back in One Piece" and "We At It Again".